 Central to all work at United Nations Headquarters in New York is the General Assembly, an organ of the United Nations Charter (Chapter IV, articles 9-22) and consisting of all Member States, currently 193.
 The questions discussed in the Assembly touch on almost every aspect of public life today – international peace and security, disarmament, economic development, social and humanitarian affairs, and international law, among others.
-Recent special conferences of the Assembly have covered topics as diverse as the Summit on the Millennium Development Goals (20-22 September 2010), biodiversity (22 September 2010), and climate change (22 September 2009).
+Some special conferences of the Assembly have covered topics as diverse as the Summit for the adoption of the post-2015 development agenda (25-27 September 2015), the Third International Conference on Financing for Development (13-16 July 2015), and the Third United Nations World Conference on Disaster Risk Reduction (14-18 March 2015).
 In many different ways the work of the Assembly has a profound impact on today’s world, and the Branch is behind the scenes in all that work.

 The Branch plans and organizes the activities of the General Assembly – the annual regular session and the special and emergency special sessions, as well as conferences on many different topics held under United Nations auspices at Headquarters.
 Prior to these meetings, the Branch provides advice to Member States through information notes, the Delegate’s Handbook (which is issued before the opening of each regular session), and the preparation and issuance of reports of the General Committee.
 The Branch also drafts all versions of the agenda of the Assembly and its programme of work.
 Further, it provides technical secretariat services to the plenary of the Assembly, where all Members join in a common forum for deliberation, as well as smaller groups such as the General Committee, which consists of the Assembly’s officers, and various ad hoc working groups that are established to investigate specific issues of concern to the United Nations and therefore to the international community.
 The Branch takes a substantive role in preparations for thematic debates and other special events of the Assembly, and it is responsible for administering elections held in the plenary, including the election of non-permanent members of the Security Council, members of the Economic and Social Council, and members of other United Nations councils and organs.